 Who should be more careful when considering fasting?

 If you are pregnant, breast-feeding, diabetic or have a condition that requires you to keep a close eye on your blood sugar levels you should avoid fasting.
 In addition to this, some groups of people are at greater risk of the negative effects associated with fasting.
 Such effects might include, but are not limited to, headaches and dizziness, an inability to concentrate, flare-ups of a long-standing health condition like gout or an alteration in the way certain medications are absorbed and used by the body.
-Vulnerable groups may include the elderly, the young (under 18 years of age), those who are on medication, those who have a low body mass index (BMI) and those with emotional or psychological issues around food, including any history of eating disorders.
+Vulnerable groups who should exercise caution may include the elderly, the young (under 18 years of age), those who are on medication, those who have a low body mass index (BMI) and those with emotional or psychological issues around food, including any history of eating disorders.

 Please note: if you're considering attempting any form of diet, please consult your GP first to ensure you can do so without risk to health.

-A registered nutritionist Kerry Torrens is a contributing author to a number of nutritional and cookery publications including BBC Good Food.
+A nutritionist (MBANT) Kerry Torrens is a contributing author to a number of nutritional and cookery publications including BBC Good Food.
 Kerry is a member of the The Royal Society of Medicine, Complementary and Natural Healthcare Council (CNHC), British Association for Applied Nutrition and Nutritional Therapy (BANT).

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.